 In the process of establishing the production and technical base the technologies of the largest foreign companies from England, Japan, Germany, Italy (Courtaulds, Asahi Chemical Co.
 Ltd, Kanematsu Gosho, SNIA BPD, etc.) were used, as well as the developments of research and design institutes of the CIS countries.

-The products manufactured by the enterprise are competitive due to their high quality, diverse assortment and active marketing, and they are widely known to numerous consumers both in the domestic market and in the CIS countries and abroad.
+The products manufactured by the enterprise successfully compete in the markets due to their high quality, diverse assortment and active marketing, and they are widely known to numerous consumers both in the domestic market and in the CIS countries and abroad.
 The favorable geographical position of the enterprise contributes to this.
 More than 60% of polyethylene, acrylic fibre, organic synthesis products and hydrocarbon fractions are exported to Russia, Ukraine, Germany, Finland, Poland, the Baltic States, Hungary, Bulgaria, China and other countries.

 The products of the plant Polymir are used in a wide variety of industries: cable manufacturing, plastics processing, packaging materials, manufacturing of carpets, textile fabrics and knitwear, faux fur, household chemicals and other products.
 A number of organic compounds offered by the plant Polymir are also raw materials for the further synthesis of various special chemical